irmen/Pyro4/docs/source/config.rst

 DETAILED_TRACEBACK      bool    False          Enable to get detailed exception tracebacks (including the value of local variables per stack frame)
 HOST                    str     localhost      Hostname where Pyro daemons will bind on MAX_MESSAGE_SIZE        int     0              Maximum size in bytes of the messages sent or received on the wire.
 If a message exceeds this size, a ProtocolError is raised.
-NS_HOST                 str     *equal to      Hostname for the name server
+NS_HOST                 str     *equal to      Hostname for the name server.
+Used for locating in clients only (use the normal HOST config item in the name server itself)
                                 HOST*
-NS_PORT                 int     9090           TCP port of the name server NS_BCPORT               int     9091           UDP port of the broadcast responder from the name server NS_BCHOST               str     None           Hostname for the broadcast responder of the name sever NATHOST                 str     None           External hostname in case of NAT NATPORT                 int     None           External port in case of NAT BROADCAST_ADDRS         str     <broadcast>,   List of comma separated addresses that Pyro should send broadcasts to (for NS lookup)
+NS_PORT                 int     9090           TCP port of the name server.
+Used by the server and for locating in clients.
+NS_BCPORT               int     9091           UDP port of the broadcast responder from the name server.
+Used by the server and for locating in clients.
+NS_BCHOST               str     None           Hostname for the broadcast responder of the name sever.
+Used by the server only.
+NATHOST                 str     None           External hostname in case of NAT (used by the server) NATPORT                 int     None           External port in case of NAT (used by the server) BROADCAST_ADDRS         str     <broadcast>,   List of comma separated addresses that Pyro should send broadcasts to (for NS locating in clients)
                                 0.0.0.0
 ONEWAY_THREADED         bool    True           Enable to make oneway calls be processed in their own separate thread POLLTIMEOUT             float   2.0            For the multiplexing server only: the timeout of the select or poll calls